Your Guide to Understanding Qualifying Life Events and Special Enrollment

 Short Term Medical

 Short Term health insurance plans are designed to provide temporary health care insurance during unexpected coverage gaps.
 With a Short Term Medical policy, you choose how the coverage fits your needs or the needs of your family.
-To learn more about this solution, call (800) 282-8626.
+To learn more about this solution visit our health insurance page.